Simon Lyndon

 Simon Lyndon (born 1971) is an Australian actor and director.

 Early life and education

 Simon Lyndon was born in Lewisham, London in 1971 and migrated to Australia with his family in 1981.
 He grew up in Fremantle, Western Australia.
 Simon attended John Curtin College of the Arts in the Theatre Arts program and later graduated from the Western Australian Academy of Performing Arts in Perth.

 Career

 Film roles

-Lyndon received Australian Film Institute Award (AFI) nominations for Best Supporting Actor for the 1997 drama Blackrock.
+Lyndon received an Australian Film Institute Award (AFI) nomination for Best Supporting Actor for the 1997 drama Blackrock.

 He played Jimmy Loughnan in Chopper (2000) with Eric Bana, for which he won an AFI Award for Best Supporting Actor, and a Film Critics Circle of Australia Award for Best Supporting Actor.

 He won Best Actor in a Telefeature or Mini-series for his role as Jack Meredith in the 2001 telemovie My Brother Jack.